U.S. Dollar Recovers Against Majors

-BRUSSELS (dpa-AFX) - The U.S. dollar bounced off from its early lows against its most major counterparts in early European deals on Thursday.
+BRUSSELS (dpa-AFX) - The U.S. dollar trimmed its early losses against its major counterparts in pre-European deals on Thursday.

-If the greenback rises further, it may find resistance around 109.00 against the yen, 0.96 against the franc and 1.21 against the euro.
+If the greenback rises further, it may find resistance around 0.97 against the franc, 1.20 against the euro, 1.39 against the pound and 107.00 against the yen.

 Copyright RTT News/dpa-AFX